smitty7349/ww-pv-file-uploader/README.md

   - with opacity
 - basic auto format transformation, Uploadcare only (no Weweb integration)
 - basic quality transformation, Uploadcare only (no Weweb integration)
+- basic profile picture preset transformation, Uploadcare only (no Weweb integration)

 ### 0.0.4